NearNodeFlash/nnf-container-example/README.md

 Any container image that is built must be available in an image registry that is available on your cluster.
 See your cluster administrator for more details.

-In this example, we're using the GitHut Container Registry (ghcr.io), so your cluster must have internet access to retrieve the image.
+In this example, we're using the GitHub Container Registry (ghcr.io), so your cluster must have internet access to retrieve the image.

 #### MPI Applications